Root Canal Therapy - Shakopee, MN

 When To Talk To Your Dentist

-If you need root canal therapy, anesthesia will be used to numb your tooth.
+If you need root canal treatment, anesthesia will be used to numb your tooth.
 After the root canal therapy procedure is performed, the tooth may need a crown to protect the now brittle tooth and help prevent it from fracturing and breaking.